Sandro Ruotolo

 Alessandro Ruotolo (born 9 July 1955) is an Italian journalist and politician.
-He was elected to the Italian Senate in a by-election in 2020 as an Independent politician of the centre-left coalition.
+He was elected to the Senate of the Republic in a by-election in 2020 as an independent politician of the centre-left coalition.

 Political career

 In November 2019, Five Star Movement Senator Franco Ortolani died from cancer.
 A by-election was held in the Naples district in February 2020, in which Ruotolo stood as an independent candidate with support from the centre-left coalition.
 Ruotolo was elected with 48% of the votes.

 Ruotolo has written about the COVID-19 pandemic in Italy.